-The board could accept the proposal to build a house for up to six developmentally disabled individuals at 8621 Jennings Road, suggest another location or argue the town has enough of those facilities and another should not be established.
+The board could accept the proposal to build a house for up to six developmentally disabled individuals at 8621 Jennings Road, suggest another location or argue that the town has enough of those facilities and another should not be established.

-Supervisor Glenn Nellis said the board has not decided how it will vote but is strongly considering a written statement that would argue the town is saturated with group homes.
+Supervisor Glenn Nellis said the board has not decided how it will vote but is strongly considering a written statement that would argue that the town is saturated with group homes.

 “We’re looking very hard at that issue,” he said.